quixio/quix-streams/docs/connectors/sources/csv-source.md

 A basic source that reads data from a single CSV file.

+The CSV Source doesn't keep any state.
+On restart, the file will be re-consumed from the start.

 ## How to use CSV Source

 To use a CSV Source, you need to create and instance of `CSVSource` and pass it to the `app.dataframe()` method.